popi-mkx3/popi_project/popi_software/README.md

 * [popi_description] includes the [URDF] model of POPI and the STL meshes.
 In fact we first generated the URDF from our mechanical design thanks to the [SolidWorks to URDF exporter], and then made modifications, additions and simplifications to get the current [xacro] model.
 * [popi_gazebo] includes the files needed to define the physics of the world where we spawn our virtual POPI.
 It also includes a [SDF] model of POPI.
 Although, please note that we created this SDF model early in the project before switching to URDF, which is needed to work with ROS.
 * [popi_robot] includes the definition of messages used and the main launch files.
-* [ifotp] is a C++ Interface to Nonlinear Programming Solvers used by Towr.
+* [ifopt] is a C++ Interface to Nonlinear Programming Solvers used by Towr.
 * [towr] is the package used to generate trajectories.
 It was developed by [Alexander W. Winkler], we only added there our robot model.
 * [xpp] is a package used by Towr to allow the visualization of trajectories on RViz.
-This is where is included the inverse kinematics model of our robot to compute the required joints' angles to get the foot in the desired position.
+This is where is included the inverse kinematic model of our robot to compute the required joint angles to get the foot in the desired position.
 * actionneurs includes ROS nodes sending commands to the actuators.
 * capteurs includes ROS nodes reading the sensors' values.
 <br>